commercetools/commercetools-sdk-java-v2/Migration.md

 <a id="query-getbyid"></a>
 ### Query - GetById
-In case of query by Id, the 2.x is not so different from the previous cases in the 1.x, except that we are going to use <strong>get</strong> before other ways to filter our request.
+In case of query by Id, the 2.x is not so different from the previous cases, except that it uses the <strong>get</strong> method before other ways to filter our request.

 1.x
 ```java